DR Congo declares end to Ebola epidemic in east - France 24

 The death rate is typically high, ranging up to 90 percent in some outbreaks, according to the WHO.

-The northwest's outbreak, about a thousand kilometres (600 miles) away from the one in the east, is focused on Mbandaka, a transport hub on the Congo River in the province of Equateur.
+The northwest's outbreak, about 1,000 kilometres (600 miles) away from the one in the east, is focused on Mbandaka, a transport hub on the Congo River in the province of Equateur.

 It has claimed 13 lives out of 24 cases, according to the WHO.